fogellab/multiWGCNA/README.md

 # Vignettes

-Please refer to the vignette, autism_full_workflow.Rmd, for a detailed example of how to use multiWGCNA.
+Please refer to the autism_full_workflow.Rmd vignette for a detailed example of how to use multiWGCNA.

-For a tutorial using the astrocyte Ribotag data discussed in the manuscript (Tommasini and Fogel.
+For a more in-depth tutorial discussing the preservation analyses from the manuscript (Tommasini and Fogel.
 BMC Bioinformatics.
-2023), please refer to astrocyte_map2.Rmd.
+2023), please refer to the astrocyte_map2.Rmd vignette.

 # Citation